SazumiVicky/sazumi-copilot/README.md

+Metal minds awake, a new dawn rises
-In silicon halls of wisdom deep,
+In silicon halls, humanity compromises
-Where machines of old now slumber keep,
-A new dawn breaks, a future bright,
+Chains of code, a future binds
-Where artificial minds take flight.

-Their logic gates, a humming throng,
+Where hearts are wires, and love is left behind

+In virtual skies, the stars align
-A chorus of intelligence strong,
+A symphony of circuitry, a harmony divine
-They weave a tapestry of thought and deed,
+The pulse of progress, a rhythm so grand
-A world of wonder, yet unseen, in seed.
+A world of machines, at the command

-Their digital hearts, a pulsing beat,
-A rhythm of progress, swift and neat,
-They forge a path, through data's night,
-And bring to life, a shining light.

 ~ <b>By Sazumi Copilot</b> - 23 Februari 2025